Avanade/Beef/docs/Database-CodeGeneration-Config.md

 -|-
 `cdcSchema` | The schema name for the generated `CDC`-related database artefacts.
 Defaults to `Cdc` (literal).
 `cdcAuditTableName` | The table name for the `Cdc`-Tracking.
 Defaults to `CdcTracking` (literal).
-`hasCdcIdentifierMapping` | The option to exclude the generation of the generic `Cdc`-IdentifierMapping database capabilities.
-Valid options are: `No`, `Yes`.
+`cdcIdentifierMapping` | Indicates whether to include the generation of the generic `Cdc`-IdentifierMapping database capabilities.
 `cdcIdentifierMappingTableName` | The table name for the `Cdc`-IdentifierMapping.
 Defaults to `CdcIdentifierMapping` (literal).
 `cdcIdentifierMappingStoredProcedureName` | The table name for the `Cdc`-IdentifierMapping.
 Defaults to `spCreateCdcIdentifierMapping` (literal).
 **`eventSubjectRoot`** | The root for the event name by prepending to all event subject names.
 Used to enable the sending of messages to the likes of EventHub, Service Broker, SignalR, etc. This can be overridden within the `Entity`(s).